-It doesn’t matter how rigid your employment contracts are, employees can still request changes to their working hours.
+It does not matter how rigid employment contracts are, employers and employees can still request changes to working hours.

-Or, if you’re the one to change the contract, then you’re still bound by shift pattern change laws.
+Or, if you are an employer looking to change the number of hours your employee works, then you’re still bound by shift pattern change laws.

-No matter where the change comes from, handling correctly is tricky.
-In this article, we’ll take a look at what you need to know, and how to manage requests and the change itself.
+No matter where the change comes from, handling shift changes correctly is tricky.
+In this article, we will discuss what you need to know, how to manage shift change requests, as well as undertaking the shift change itself.

 What exactly is the shift pattern change law?

-This is the term that defines the rules surrounding changing shift patterns.
+The ‘shift pattern change law’ is a term broadly given to the various laws and regulations that govern shift patterns.
 There isn’t one specific law that addresses this issue, but several.
-Perhaps the most important of these is the Working Time Regulations 1998.
+The most important of these is the Working Time Regulations 1998.

 This states that no employee can work over 48 hours a week on average.
 However, an employee can choose to work more, if they wish, by opting out of the 48-hour week.

-There are some exceptions to these rules, you can find out more about working time regulations here.
+There are some exceptions to these rules; find out more about working time regulations here.

-The other thing you need to consider is the type of employment contract.
-This is key when considering changing shift patterns and the law surrounding it.
-For example, If their contract states that their hours are fixed, you’ll face a different challenge than if their hours are subject to change.
+The other aspect that needs to be considered is the type of employment contract.
+This is key when considering changing shift patterns and the law surrounding the process.
+For example, if the terms and conditions in an employee's written contract states that their hours are fixed, you’ll face a different challenge than if their hours are stipulated to be subject to change.

 Who can change a shift pattern?